‘t Grachtje Over 11

 I started hobbying with programming when I was 11, with a book called ‘Visual Basic for Dummies’.
 It helped me to build a game where you had to catch bananas thrown by a monkey.

 At age 16 I built my first website for my ‘street gang’ i.e. a group of 10 – 20 teens doing stupid things and looking for an easier way to share photo’s of our shenanigans and house parties.
-It also contained a forum, where we could send invites to each other for birthdays and house parties e.g. Halloween and New Year’s Eve.
+It also contained a message board, where we could send invites to each other for birthdays and house parties e.g. Halloween and New Year’s Eve.
 In a way, you could say I invented Facebook back in 2001. 🙂

 Then I started blogging in 2009 — sharing poetry and short stories.
 More and more, I started to know WordPress.

 Pingdom already existed back then, but having a speedy website didn’t consist of much more than having a VPS and using aggressive caching mechanisms such as APC — the A doesn’t stand for Aggressive, though. 😉

 With the release of Pagespeed Insights (PSI) in 2013 I started getting acquainted with the principles of Website Optimisation.
 While optimizing my own website, PSI kept nagging me about reducing the amount of DNS lookups, due to its own tool Google Analytics.
 So I figured out a way to load Google Analytics locally, and released the first version of CAOS in the summer of 2015.

 I decided to share my knowledge in a blogpost in a year later.